austinyi/fake-news-detection/README.md

 # Fake News Detection

-We implement a fake news detection in this repository.
+We implement fake news detection in this repository.
 This was a COMP755: Machine Learning project done by Bongsoo Yi, Chanhwa Lee, Wanyong Feng, and Shengjie Xu.

 <p align="center">
   <img src="data/overall_process.png" width="600">